"Don't let the world squeeze you into its mold" -- Romans 12:1, Phillips' New Testament in Modern English

 Christian living is not a special coat or jacket worn only on select occasions and easily removed when the setting is not conducive.
 Missionary Culbertson announces that being a disciple of Christ includes 100 percent of me for a full 24 hours every day.
 Howard, thanks for laying it on the line.
 Thanks, also, for modeling the discipleship you describe.

 You can't become an Italian by eating lots of spaghetti.
-Or even lots of pizza (although an encyclopedia will tell us that Italians do eat a lot of both)!
+Or even lots of pizza (although the Internet tells us that Italians do eat a lot of both)!

 You won't turn into an Italian by learning to sing "0 Sole Mio" or by driving a Fiat car or by taking three-hour lunch breaks.
-You won't even turn into an Italian by going insane over soccer (although our encyclopedias tell us that Italians do all of these things).
+You won't even turn into an Italian by going insane over soccer (although the Internet tells us that Italians do all of these things).

-In the same way you will never turn into a Christian by deciding you won't smoke, drink, chew, or go with the girls that do (although mature Christians can certainly assure us that these things are not part of a saintly life-style).
+In the same way, you will never turn into a Christian by deciding you won't use tobacco, get drunk, or go with the girls who do (although mature Christians can certainly assure us that these things don't fit well with a saintly lifestyle).

 Being an Italian -- or being a Christian -- is not something you do (or don't do).
 It is you, or it is not at all.

-During the years we spent in Italy, we had contact with a lot of tourists, particularly American ones.
+During the ten years we spent in Italy, we had frequent contact with tourists, particularly American ones.
 Some of the more brash would sweep in and, after two or three days, be instant experts on the Italians.
 (I'm still undecided as to whether I should laugh or cry over their superficial snobbery.)

 Certainly, the typical Italian is different in lots of ways from the typical American.
 However, those differences run far deeper than the "quaint" things a tourist would see in two days.
 A person's nationality is determined by far more than his or her passport.
 To be Italian means sharing the worldview of other Italians.
 It means basing our thinking on certain presuppositions.
 It means our priorities and values approximate those of other Italians.
 It is out of this that flow the more obvious things such as social behavior, diet, dress, and language. [ explanatory graphic ]

-Encyclopedia writers outline a people and their culture in bite-sized pieces.
+Encyclopedia and Wikipedia writers outline a people group and their culture in bite-sized pieces.
 But this should not obscure the fact that one's nationality affects his total person.
-One is not an Italian because he eats a lot of spaghetti.
-But because he is an Italian, he eats a lot of spaghetti.
+A person is not Italian because he or she eats a lot of spaghetti.
+However, it can be said that because a person is an Italian, he or she likely eats a lot of spaghetti.

 Let's not try to seal our spiritual selves into vacuum-packed bags.
-In a sense, we have taken on a new nationality -- one which affects the total us 24 hours a day.
+In a sense, we have taken on a new nationality -- one which affects us every waking hour of the day.

 Now, it is true that I don't lie, steal, or involve myself in sexual immorality.
 But that's not because I made a New Year's resolution not to lie, and a separate one not to steal, and still another to be chaste.
 Rather, I've let Kingdom power invade my whole life.
 My worldview -- the way I look at and evaluate the world -- is Christian.
-I've asked the Holy Spirit to shape my presuppositions and priorities and values.
-My honesty, integrity, and cleanness in specific situations are only the result of this new "nationality."
+I've asked the Holy Spirit to shape my presuppositions, priorities, and values.
+My honesty, integrity, and goodness in specific situations should flow from my citizenship in God's Kingdom."

-Young Christians sometimes get hot under the collar at specific ethical guidance.
+Youthful Christians sometimes get hot under the collar at specific ethical guidance.
 And it probably does need to be clear that Christianity is more than mere wooden conformity to a long list of rules.
-However, because I have changed "nationalities," my life-style will be different from those outside the Kingdom.
+However, because I have changed "nationalities," my lifestyle will be different from those outside the Kingdom.
 And that will include the way I dress, my language, and even what I eat and drink.
-G.I.G.O. -- a computer programmer's phrase -- may once have been "garbage-in-garbage out" for me.
-That acronym must now stand for "godly-in-godly out."
+G.I.G.O. -- letters used by early computer geeks when programming errors crept in -- may have been "garbage-in-garbage out" for most people.
+However, the letters in that acronym can also stand for "godly-in-godly-out."

 The word ecosystem is relatively new.
-In fact, it's not even in my 1970's Webster's dictionary.
-Ecosystem is used today to describe a given area and the relationship among all the living and nonliving things in that environment.
+It's not even in an older printed dictionary on my shelf.
+Ecosystem is the label given to a given area and the relationship among all the living and nonliving things in that environment.
 In describing a particular ecosystem, emphasis must be placed on the contribution that each thing -- living or nonliving -- makes to the system.
 There is a completeness, a wholeness, to an ecosystem.

 Take, for example, cheating in school.
-If I give in to that temptation, I've more to fear than just the punishment by school officials if they catch me.
+If I give in to that temptation, I'll have more to fear than just the punishment by school officials if they catch me.

 And on and on the list could go of ways in which one ethical decision can affect many areas of the total me.
-Obviously then, a wrong ethical decision is more than a bothersome pimple on otherwise unblemished skin.
-It is more like a cancer deep within.
+Obviously, a wrong ethical decision is more than a bothersome pimple on otherwise unblemished skin.
+It may be more like a cancer deep within.

 Ecologists warn us against compartmentalizing.
 Saying, "It won't matter" is a superficial and often dangerous justification.
 When it comes to the environment, long-range consequences must always be investigated and weighed.
 In fact, many large construction projects today can proceed only after a costly "environmental impact statement" has been issued.
 The purpose of these environmental impact studies is to make federal agencies consider the possible long-term effects on the environment that might result from a project under their jurisdiction.

 All this sounds good, huh?
-Good . . . but difficult to put into practice?
+Good . . . but perhaps difficult to put into practice.
 In fact, if we know ourselves as we really are, we may be tempted to think that the radical demands of Jesus exceed our capabilities.

 Fortunately, we are not faced with only His demands.
 God's Word gives us the "how" as well as the "what."
 Romans 12:1 says it this way: believers are to offer their bodies, or their total selves, as "living sacrifices" to God (NIV).
 Thus, it becomes clear that the Lord God is not merely demanding something from me.
 He wants the total me.

-Students of Latin will recall (won't you?) that the root of sacrifice means "to make holy."
-So it is that in absolute abandonment to God our whole bodily existence can become holy.
+Students of Latin may recall that the root of sacrifice means "to make holy."
+So it is that, in absolute abandonment to God, our whole bodily existence can become holy.
 Theologians within my tradition call this crisis moment of abandonment "entire sanctification."